alttch/pulr/README.md

 ## Is it fast enough?

-Pulr is written in Python, but it's written to be fast enough (e.g. Modbus devices can be pulled up to 50 times per second without any problem).

-Pulr code is written to be easily transformed to Rust or Golang, I plan to do this very soon.
+Pulr is written in Rust.
+So it's rocket-fast and super memory efficient.

+The first (draft) Pulr version was written in Python, it isn't supported any longer, but kept in "legacy0" branch for a history.

 ## Protocols

 Currently supported:

-* Modbus (TCP/UDP)
+* Modbus (TCP only)
 * SNMP (v1/v2)
-* Ethernet/IP (Allen Bradley-compatible, experimental)
+* Ethernet/IP (Allen Bradley-compatible)

 ## Data transformers

 * speed - calculate value growing speed, useful for SNMP interface counters
 * multiply, divide, round
-* bit2int - convert boolean bits into integers (1/0)
-* int2bit - convert integers (any value/0) into boolean bits (true/false)

 ## Output type

-* text - output the data as plain text, default
+* text (aliases: stdout, plain, "-") - output the data as plain text, default
-* ndjson - output the data as newline delimited JSON
+* ndjson (alias: json) - output the data as newline delimited JSON
 * csv - comma-separated values
 * eva/datapuller - specific type for [EVA ICS](https://www.eva-ics.com/)

 Optional field "time-format" adds time to data output.
-Valid values are: "iso", "timestamp".
+Valid values are:
+"rfc3339", "timestamp" (alias: raw).

+# Rust version difference

+As it was mentioned above, Rust version is fast.
+It's very fast and efficient.
+However it differs from the draft Python version:

+* "version" field in configuration file should be set to "2"

+* "transform" syntax was changed a little bit, see config examples.

+* No more "bit2int" and "int2bit" transformers, it's hardly to imagine where they could be useful.

+* Modbus via UDP is no longer supported, use TCP instead.

 ## Bugs, feature requests, patches

-You are welcome.
-For the patches, please avoid Python-specific coding style (e.g. function kwargs), as Python version will be rewritten very soon.
+You welcome.

 Just: